marchzheGit/CLINK/README.md

 ## Brief Description

-The compact LSTM kernel is a one-hidden-layer 5-node LSTM newwork.
+The compact LSTM kernel is a one-hidden-layer 5-node LSTM network.

 It is designed to perform IIR filter approximation for the EEG signal processing.